moneyforward/insdog/src/site/markdown/6-ExamplesAndTutorials/Execution.md

                                         "tag:<tag>" query given to -q, --query=
                                         options.

-  list-tests                          Prints all known tests.
+  list-testclasses                    Prints all known tests.
                                       A <testname> in the result can be used in a "classname:<testname>" given to -q,
                                         --query options